Share this article with your friends

 - Roles and responsibilities

-I have twice taught on an earlier version of the Queen’s Foundation’s unit on the history of Christianity (2010 and 2012)
+At Queen’s, I have twice taught on an earlier version of the Foundation’s history of Christianity unit (2010 and 2012) and more recently have supervised Master’s research.

 - Research interests and supervision